Raoul Loé

-Raoul Cédric Loé (born 31 January 1989) is a professional footballer who currently plays for China League One side Shaanxi Chang'an Athletic as a defensive midfielder.
+Raoul Cédric Loé (born 31 January 1989) is a former professional footballer who played as a defensive midfielder.
+Born in France, he represents Cameroon at international level.

 Club career

 Born in Courbevoie, Paris, Loé moved to Spain in 2008 at the age of 19, and joined amateur team Manchego CF. On 14 August 2009, he signed a contract with AD Ceuta in the third division after impressing in a trial; he played 35 games in his first year, and appeared in both round-of-32 legs against FC Barcelona in the following season's Copa del Rey.

 In the 2011 off-season, Loé moved to CA Osasuna, being assigned to their reserves also in the third level.
 He was first summoned to a La Liga match on 21 December 2011, but remained on the bench against UD Almería.

-Loé made his official debut for the Navarrese on 12 January 2012, against Barcelona in the campaign's domestic cup (1–2 home loss, 1–6 on aggregate).
+Loé made his official debut for the Navarrese side on 12 January 2012 against Barcelona in the Copa del Rey (1–2 home loss, 1–6 on aggregate).
 On 3 March, he played his first league game by appearing the full 90 minutes in a 1–1 draw at RCD Mallorca.

 On 1 July 2015, Loé moved to Qatar after agreeing to a contract with Al-Sailiya SC.
 The free agent returned to the Spanish top flight and Osasuna on 6 February 2017, signing until the end of the season.

 On 31 August 2017, Loé joined Bulgarian club PFC CSKA Sofia, being released at the end of the campaign.
 On 20 June 2018, he signed with AC Omonia from Cyprus.